,

 • Next, turn OFF all the faucets.

-You can also test it this way:
+Alternatively, you can test it this way:

-How to repair a plumbing crossover?
+How to fix a plumbing crossover problem?

 Other things to consider when troubleshooting a plumbing crossover problem